Joeski88/know-food/README.md

 ### Acknowledgements

 1. Page called https://developer.mozilla.org/en-US/ was very helpful with terminology.
-2. Gareth Mcgirr my mentor, deserves alot of thanks, as i required quite alot of help and guidance along the way.
-He's been very patient with me.
-3. https://www.w3schools.com/css/default.asp very helpful link to help with code issues.
+2. https://www.w3schools.com/css/default.asp very helpful link to help with code issues.
-4. The help team online with code institute, always fast and have been able to help every time i called upon them.
+3. The help team online with code institute, always fast and have been able to help every time i called upon them.